Surajkant99/Instagram-Business-Analytics-SQL-Case-Study/README.md

 10. Stored procedure: total shares by post type (input: week number)

 ## SQL Solutions
-All SQL queries are provided in `task_2.sql`.
+All SQL queries are provided in `solution.sql`.
 Each query is thoroughly commented and grouped by business objective.

 ## How to Use
 - Clone this repository
-- Review `task_2.sql` for queries
+- Review `solution.sql` for queries
 - Use with your own or provided Instagram-like dataset
 - Customize the schema as needed